Kies een land om inhoud en producten te zien die specifiek zijn voor uw locatie.

 The importance of creating awareness around the causes of myopia and the benefits of myopia control cannot be underestimated.
 Parents can play an integral role, given their particular influence on the lifestyle choices of children.
 The success of any strategy that requires acceptance of new treatments for children will depend on parental awareness of the condition and their acceptance of the proposed interventions as a necessary treatment option.
 Research conducted at the Centre for Eye Research Ireland (CERI) has explored parental attitudes and awareness of myopia and its control.
 It is clear from this study that parents do not understand the health risks of eye disease and vision loss associated with myopia (2).

 Furthermore, although parents are motivated to avoid ocular damage to their child’s eyes from myopia, they are not aware of how this can be achieved.
 There is a clear need, therefore, for practitioners to ensure that the concept of myopia control and its potential benefits for children at risk of myopia progression are understood by parents.
-Some of the key communication challenges ECPs will face in implementing a myopia management programme include:
+Some of the key communication challenges ECPs will face in implementing a myopia management program include:

 Challenge 1 – Explaining myopia control